 - SAPT Block Grant Request for Response (October 2018)

 Family Youth System Partner Round Table (FYSPRT)

 The Southwest Washington Children’s Long-Term Inpatient Program Committee (SWWA CLIP) is composed of various agency representatives and community members that meet on a monthly basis to help guide youth and families in navigating the most intensive, publicly funded inpatient psychiatric treatment available to them.
 CLIP services are designed for youth between the ages of 5 to 18 years old.
 Applying for CLIP enrollment is done region by region by a locally organized CLIP committee.

 - Southwest Washington Regional CLIP committee facilitator, please contact Leah.Becknell@BeaconHealthOptions.com.

 The Ombuds service provides free and confidential help when you have a concern or complaint about your behavioral health services.
 It is independent of Beacon.
 The Ombuds service can help you with the grievance and appeals system.
 It can also help you file and assist you during an Administrative Fair hearing.

-- Southwest Washington (Clark and Skamania Counties), please contact the Ombuds Melanie Maiorino at 866-666-5070 or via email at email@example.com.
+- Southwest Washington (Clark, Skamania, and Klickitat counties), please contact the Ombuds Melanie Maiorino at 866-666-5070 or via email at firstname.lastname@example.org.